Bachelor of Arts/Master of Public Health

 For the most recent information, please visit the School of Public Health website.

-Application to the dual degree program will consist of an application approval form signed by the Director of Prehealth Programs at the Pre-professional Advising Office, 100 Bay State Road, 4th Floor; a completed SOPHAS application to the School of Public Health; an official Boston University undergraduate transcript; three letters of reference, including one from a faculty member at CAS specifically addressing the student’s capacity to do graduate-level work; and SAT scores for Critical Reading, Math, Writing, Essay, and two subject tests (or corresponding ACT scores).
+Application to the dual degree program will consist of an application approval form signed by the Director of Prehealth Programs at the Pre-professional Advising Office, 100 Bay State Road, 4th Floor; a completed SOPHAS application to the School of Public Health; an official Boston University undergraduate transcript; three letters of reference, including two from faculty members at Boston University specifically addressing the student’s capacity to do graduate-level work; and SAT scores for Critical Reading, Math, Writing, Essay, and two subject tests (or corresponding ACT scores).
 GRE test results will not be required as part of the application.

-Students accepted to the MPH program will be required to meet certain standards and undergo further review prior to entering the SPH for their final year of study.
-They must maintain the GPA graduation requirement and fulfill all other requirements for their particular major in CAS.
+Students accepted to the BA/MPH program will be required to meet certain standards and undergo further review prior to entering the SPH for their final year of study.
+For their undergraduate major in CAS, they must maintain the minimum GPA graduation requirement and fulfill all other requirements.
 Additionally, they must achieve a grade of B- or better in all SPH core courses in which they enroll as undergraduates and must attain a cumulative GPA of at least 3.00 in all SPH courses.
 Upon completion of the BA degree, the student’s overall record will undergo a review by the SPH Assistant Dean for Education and the Director of Undergraduate Education, who will make a final decision regarding a full transition to the School of Public Health.
 This review may be referred to the SPH Admissions Committee.

-- Statistics: CAS MA 115 and 116; or CAS MA 213 and 214; or CAS MA 684; or SPH BS 704.
-Students who successfully completed SPH BS 701 or SPH BS 703 between Fall 2010 and Fall 2012 have met this requirement.
-Students who attain a grade of B or higher in both CAS MA 115 and CAS MA 116, or in both CAS MA 213 and CAS MA 214, or in CAS MA 684 will have fulfilled the MPH biostatistics requirement and are not required to take an SPH biostatistics course.
-(However, credit received for these CAS statistics courses does not count toward the minimum total of 48 credits of SPH coursework required for graduation with the MPH.)
+- Biostatistics: SPH BS 704 (3 credits); CAS MA 115 and 116; or CAS MA 213 and 214; or CAS MA 684.
+Students who successfully completed SPH BS 701 or SPH BS 703 between Fall 2011 and Fall 2012 will have met this requirement.
+Students who take SPH BS 701, 703, or 704 to complete the biostatistics requirement must earn at least a B–.
+Students who take both CAS MA 115 and CAS MA 116; both CAS MA 213 and CAS MA 214; or CAS MA 684 to meet the requirement must earn at least a B in these courses.
+However, credit received for CAS statistics courses does not count toward the minimum total of 48 credits of SPH coursework required for graduation with the MPH; these courses count only as waiver of the biostatistics core course requirement.

 Students are required to meet with the Director of Undergraduate Education and/or with a staff member in the Registrar’s Office at the School of Public Health shortly after being accepted into the dual degree program in order to plan their public health courses.
 Proactive planning is essential for timely completion of all MPH requirements.
 Students are also expected to review this tentative schedule of courses with their academic advisor at CAS.
 Students who have previously declared an undergraduate minor in Public Health will formally “un-declare” it at CAS Academic Advising, 100 Bay State Road, 4th floor, since courses taken toward the minor cannot also be counted toward the MPH degree.